hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

     During the processing of a modification no other modification can be requested.
 The Workspace is even not visible in the ServicePortal for that time.
     Most modification will be processed within few minutes, but adding non-free-of-charge features like additional storage, need human approval, which may delay the process.
     The Workspace itself (file storage and Slurm, etc.) will not be interrupted by a change.

+## Import Bulk Users

+The "Import Bulk Users" field provides the possibility to list a larger set of members for primary or secondary group without selecting them one by one.
+There the members need to be specified as a comma seperated list of Campus Accounts (not full names).
+Keep in mind: you need to specify the **full** list of members in these field.
+After leaving the field the upper primary/secondary member list will be replaced with this list.